geoffreywiseman/mvnclean/README.md

 Some avenues for future enhancements:
 - Might be useful to have different thresholds for how old you want your dependencies to be allowed to be.
+- Also may consider alternate selection criteria (e.g. #11, which requests retaining only the latest non-snapshot version of dependencies)
 - Could have a prompt before deleting, and then an option for non-interactive invocation.